kubernetes-sigs/sig-multicluster-site/site-src/guides/coredns.md

 This list is important as we will use it and just add the multicluster plugin to recompile CoreDNS.

 ## Re-compiling CoreDNS
 The easiest way to recompile CoreDNS and generate a new container image is to use the instructions on the [official CoreDNS source repository](https://github.com/coredns/coredns#compilation-from-source).
-We specifically recommend the compilation with Docker which includes a read-to-use Go environment.
+We specifically recommend the compilation with Docker which includes a ready-to-use Go environment.

-Prior to trigger the compilation, it is necessary to modify the `plugin.cfg` file.
+Prior to triggering the compilation, it is necessary to modify the `plugin.cfg` file.
 First, it is highly recommended to keep the same plugins as the ones found in the previous paragraph.
 Second, it is necessary to add the following instruction right **after** the `kubernetes:kubernetes` line:
 ```
 ...